7 Principles of Software Testing to Ace your Testing Process

 It’s already 2023, and as we all know, software testing has advanced significantly.
 But it doesn’t imply we should ignore the fundamentals or the basics.
-The “7 Software Testing Principles” are such basics that we should always adhere to.
+The “7 Principles of Software Testing” are such basics that we should always adhere to.
 You may have studied these concepts as part of your ISTQB certification training when you started your testing career.

 Did you just forget about them after reading the book, as you did with previous theoretical papers?
 Or do you continue to adhere to or follow these principles in your day-to-day testing activities?
 We should follow particular processes for testing activities, which may appear more difficult at first, but will save us a lot of time in the long run.